 repository: followed by the URL of the repository in the Marketplace tab of the Plugins page.
 For example:

 Alternatively, you can replace the default JetBrains Plugin Repository with your custom repository URL.
 This can be helpful if you want only your custom repository plugins to be available from DataGrip.
 To do this, edit the platform properties or VM options file as described below.
-For more information, see Advanced configuration.
+For more information, see Configuring JVM options and platform properties.

 Replace the default plugin repository with a custom one